 Not all that’s beautiful is unmarred.
-I’ve caught my breath at many a ruin I’ve discovered by surprise, whether on a hiking trail in the Santa Monica mountains (below, left), or across the street from the Indian Ocean (below, right).
+I’ve caught my breath at many a ruin I’ve discovered by surprise, whether on a hiking trail in the Santa Monica mountains (below, right), or across the street from the Indian Ocean (below, left).

-Growing up in Tehran, we would drive by entire shanty towns made of corrugated tin.
-Tin cities remain a dominant image within my childhood memories of Iran.
-Curious faces stared back at my own curiosity.
-Later, as an adult, I experienced the same while visiting Colombo, Sri Lanka (below).
+Growing up in Iran, we’d drive by shanty towns entirely made of corrugated tin.
+Those tin cities remain a dominant image in my memories of Tehran, along with the curious faces staring back at my own curiosity.
+Later, as an adult, I experienced the same expressions while visiting Colombo, Sri Lanka (below).

-The Colombo images are from a couple of years ago when I booked the lead in a movie meant to shoot in Sri Lanka.
+The Colombo images are a couple of years old, from the time I booked the lead in a movie meant to shoot in Sri Lanka.
 The booking caused me to miss three weeks of film class, which I had to make up by turning in an extra credit assignment.
-So I scraped together the shaky, lo-res footage and pictures of Sri Lanka I found on my phone and added words and music to it.
+So I scraped together the shaky, lo-res footage and pictures of Sri Lanka I found on my phone, and added words and music.
 Ironically, the phone video survives, but the movie I was starring in never it made to completion.
 I got Sri Lanka out of it though.

 The bullet hole below is of a Hollywood storefront.
 It happened between the time I walked to a concert venue to watch the Exceptionally Tall Man play the keyboard, and afterward when the two of us walked home together.
 The picture was taken by the Formerly Perfect Man, who left the gig before us, and jokingly claims he can’t come to my neighborhood without getting shot.

 I refer to the inexplicable allure of alleys, construction sites, abandoned shacks and ruins as a welcome haunting in me.
 Certain barely-standing structures are tragically sublime, even breathtaking.
 There are so many untold stories in a beautiful ruin.

 ~ Part of the A to Z Challenge ~